Vermilion Lake Township, St. Louis County, Minnesota

 Vermilion Lake Township is a township in Saint Louis County, Minnesota, United States.
 The population was 278 at the 2010 census.

 State Highways 1 (MN 1) and 169 (MN 169) are two of the main routes in the township.

 The unincorporated community of Peyla is located within Vermilion Lake Township.

+The town's name is a translation of the Ojibwe name for Lake Vermilion, Onamuni.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.6 sqmi; 35.8 sqmi is land and 0.8 sqmi, or 2.27%, is water.

 The Pike Bay of Lake Vermilion is located along the northeast corner of Vermilion Lake Township.

 Lake Vermilion is located north of Vermilion Lake Township; the lake is located partially within adjacent Greenwood Township to the north.

 The Pike River flows through Vermilion Lake Township.
 Lehtinen Creek flows through the northwest part of the township.

 Adjacent townships, cities, and communities

 The following are adjacent to Vermilion Lake Township :